“The more eating is expected, allowed, consistent, and rule free, the more your body and mind will be allowed to calm down about it.”

 Nope, nope, nope.
-Restriction, dieting, and rules will only work against you and keep you feeling out of control and obsessing over every bite you take.
+Restriction, dieting, and rules will only work against you and keep you feeling out of control, obsessing over every bite you take, and slow your metabolism.

 You see, when you restrict, you put your body in a type of famine, which means that it’s always longing for more food.
 You, like the rest of society, has come to view this as a shortcoming, when in reality, it’s really your body’s amazing survival skills trying to protect you.

 And yes, this even applies to those who binge regularly, because what follows a binge for most people?

 Restriction is not something we master.
 In fact, the more we do it, the harder it becomes, and the more intensely our bodies fight back with cravings and weight gain; often gaining back more weight with each diet.

 The more diets you try, the smarter your body becomes.
 So, even when you were able to lose weight all those times before, after each diet you’ll probably notice that it gets harder and harder.
 This is because the body is preventing it.